Slow Cooker Beef and Potato Au Gratin

 Sarah’s Notes

-Use any type of potatoes (red potatoes, gold potatoes, or white potatoes).
-Just be sure to thinly slice them.
+• Use any potatoes (red, gold, or white potatoes).
+Just be sure they are thinly sliced.
 You can even use sweet potatoes for an entirely different meal.

 Nutrition